 It can be difficult to define who has the most significant influence on Twitch.
 For the purpose of this post, I have looked at the people and organizations who have managed to attract the largest followings on Twitch (albeit one of them is currently banned from the platform).
 Many of these Twitch channels focus on the host playing one particular game, commentating as his fans watch, or they involve live streaming a gaming tournament.
 However, you may also be curious to learn how the people with the largest followings rank in terms of earnings, so check out our top ten highest paid Twitch earners.

 Top 17 Twitch Influencers for 2024:

 Jaryd Lazar, aka summit1g, currently streams Counter-Strike: Global Offensive (CS:GO), as well as Fortnite.
-This is his full-time job– the 35 hours he streamed last week made it a typical week for him.
+This is his full-time job– the 35 hours he streamed in one week made it a typical week for him.
 He broadcasts most days except for Thursdays.

 He is an ex-competitive Counter-Strike player (playing for A51 and Team Mythic) turned full-time streamer.
 He finds fun in shooter games but says he also enjoys playing just about anything.

 Jaryd is a 35-year-old from Colorado, USA.
 He became the most followed gamer on Twitch on January 25, 2018.